agata/hyprsets/README.md

 - `workspace` accepts a workspace name or numeric id.
 Use `special` or `special:<name>` to target scratchpad workspaces.
 Leaving it empty (or omitting it) keeps the "use current workspace" behavior.
 - `cwd` and `env` can be set per workset or per slot; slot values override workset defaults.
 - `ratio` is converted to Hyprland's `splitratio exact` and kept within a safe range.
+- Each layout slot can override the default 1s pause before the next slot with `wait_after_ms = <milliseconds>`; omit it to keep the default.
+Use this for slow-to-launch apps so the next slot waits for the window to appear.
+You can set this from the layout editor's slot dialog (Enter/`c` on a slot).
 - Slot `command` strings are executed via `hyprctl dispatch exec`, so shell features should be quoted accordingly.
 - Each workset must have a unique `id`; `name` and `desc` are shown in the UI.